jswymer/mydoctest/articles/projects-how-use-resources.md

 **Note**: This batch job does not create or adjust alternate costs or prices for resources.
 It only changes the contents of the field on the resource card for the **Adjust Field** field that you selected in the batch job.
 The adjustment will take effect immediately for resources, so check your adjustment factors before you run the batch job.

 ## To get resource price change suggestions based on existing alternate prices
-If you have already set up alternate prices for a number of resources, you can use a batch job to set up alternate resource prices.
+If you have already set up alternate resource price for some resources, you can use a batch job to set up multiple alternate resource prices.

 1. In the **Search** box, enter **Suggest Res.
 Price Chg.
 (Price)**, and then choose the related link.
 2. Fill in the fields as necessary.